stap-server(8) — Linux manual page

 RUNTIME

-runtime code to be used by this server and corresponds to
+time code to be used by this server and corresponds to the

 USER Specifies the user name to be used to run this server and